01-edu/public/subjects/mini-framework/README.md

 ### Instructions

+You must create documentation for your framework, so that users (auditers) are able to understand and know how to use your framework without experiencing any awkwardness.
+By documentation we mean, the explaining of how does the framework works and how to work with it, for example: how to create a div, how to add an event to a button, etc.

 Your framework will be tested by using it, like you previously have used one, in the social network project.
 So the user has to be presented to a folder structure that when executed `npm start` at the root of the folder, it runs the app.
 The user testing your framework will have to implement some simple code in order to test the features described bellow.

 #### Abstracting DOM